 The route is well waymarked, so map-and-compass skills, although always desirable, are not essential to follow the route.
 It could be a good choice for your first long-distance walk, as long as you take preparation seriously and allow enough time.
 The number of days you allow will determine how challenging it seems.
 First time around, we suggest at least 7 or 8 walking days.
 Even with 6 days, you face two long days (18.5 miles/30 km and 20.5 miles/32 km), and a 5-day option involves two days of 21 miles/35 km or more.
 These itineraries risk turning it into an endurance test rather than a pleasure: plan cautiously and have time to enjoy some of the side-trips.
 The Way includes sections that are easy to under-estimate, such as the east shore of Loch Lomond, in places over broken ground and among tree roots, although this section has been greatly improved in recent years.

 The Way passes through attractive villages with welcoming B&Bs, and the route is so long-established that most villages have a range of accommodation choices including not only B&Bs but also (in places) bunkhouses, pods and wigwams.
 However, some are closed out of season, most are busy in season and advance booking is essential.
-The official website lists accommodation providers here and there are details in the Companion which you can download below.
+The official website lists accommodation providers here.

 There are many camping options, both at commercial and at free campsites (basic or no facilities).
 Wild camping is legally allowed in Scotland if practised responsibly under the Scottish Outdoor Access Code.
-However, between March and October the National Park camping byelaws permit wild camping only in designated areas, and campers must book in advance.
+However, between 1 March and 30 September, the National Park camping byelaws permit wild camping only in designated zones, and campers must book in advance.
 This affects the route from Drymen to a point north of Rowardennan.

 Reaching Milngavie is simplest by train from Glasgow Queen St. Returning from Fort William is easy by express bus or train: it’s on the West Highland railway line to Glasgow Queen St, and Scottish Citylink offers a frequent bus service.